bsc-pm/ovni/doc/emulation/events.md

 6Ha	Attaches to Nanos6 as external thread
 6HA	Detaches from Nanos6 as external thread

-6Hs	Begins the spawn of a function
+6s[	Begins to spawn a function via spawnFunction()
-6HS	Ends the spawn of a function
+6s]	Ends spawning a function

 6Dr	Begins the registration of a task's accesses
 6DR	Ends the registration of a task's accesses